chseeling/rpi_cluster/MPI.md

 The Raspberry Pi 3, has a quad-core ARM Cortex-A53 processor.
 Comparing with benchmarks https://hackaday.com/2016/03/01/pi-3-benchmarks-the-marketing-hype-is-true/

-Raspberry PI 3 at 1.2 GHz is performating at 192 MFLOPS.
+Raspberry PI 3 at 1.2 GHz is performing at 192 MFLOPS.
 Scaling to 5 nodes at 1.4 Ghz gives 1.1 Gflops.
+Very interested hear if you can get higher performance for this test on a cluster of RPI 3B+.